-- 6.4.1 Policies T1 and T2 of the Local Plan highlight the importance of prioritising walking and cycling as a sustainable mode of transport and indicate that car-free development across the borough is a key aim.
-The CPG on Transport offers greater flexibility in stating that car-free development will be expected in the Central London Area, town centres and other areas with high public transport accessibility. - 6.4.2 In this instance, the site is extremely well serviced by public transport and has a PTAL rating of 6(Best).
+6.4.1 Policies T1 and T2 of the Local Plan highlight the importance of prioritising walking and cycling as a sustainable mode of transport and indicate that car-free development across the borough is a key aim.
+The CPG on Transport offers greater flexibility in stating that car-free development will be expected in the Central London Area, town centres and other areas with high public transport accessibility.

+6.4.2 In this instance, the site is extremely well serviced by public transport and has a PTAL rating of 6(Best).
 Camden Town Underground Station as well as several bus routes are very near the site along Kentish Town Road.
-There are on-street parking facilities directly opposite the site. - 6.4.3 The proposed new main entrance to the new hotel building will have a level threshold
+There are on-street parking facilities directly opposite the site.
+In light of these circumstances, the proposed development is considered to be acceptable with regard to its impact on the local highway network and is acceptable in all other regards in accord with the development plan and the NPPF.